SeanKilleen/seankilleen.github.io/_posts/2023-09-05-the-power-of-thinking-about-the-thing-after-the-thing.md

 ## Always be thinking about "the thing after the thing".

-For every piece of work or process we touch, there is often a future state that benefits more if we take the time while doing that work to imagine that future state.
+For every piece of work or process we touch, there is often a future state that benefits in a compounding way if we take the time, while doing that work, to imagine and improve that future state.

 ## How Does This Show Up For Me?